 Establishment of Convents and Study Centers

 To support their mission of preaching and teaching, the Dominicans establish convents and study centers in the regions where they operate.
-These establishments become rallying points for members of the Order, providing a refuge for prayer, meditation and study.
-They also serve as places of training for new members of the Order, who receive in-depth theological and pastoral education to prepare them for their apostolic mission.
+These establishments become rallying points for members of the Order, providing a refuge for prayer, meditation, and study.
+They also serve as places of formation for new members of the Order, who receive in-depth theological and pastoral education to prepare them for their apostolic mission.

 Training of New Members

-One of the main purposes of convents and study centers is to train new members for the Order of Preachers.
-Novices receive comprehensive training, including theological studies, spiritual practices and immersion in Dominican community life.
-They learn the principles of preaching, contemplation and charity, which constitute the heart of Dominican identity.
+One of the main purposes of the convents and study centers is to form new members for the Order of Preachers.
+Novices receive a comprehensive formation, including theological studies, spiritual practices, and immersion in Dominican community life.
+They learn the principles of preaching, contemplation, and charity, which are at the heart of Dominican identity.

 In short, the preaching and teaching mission carried out by Saint Dominic and the Dominicans is a work of dedication and commitment to the propagation of the Catholic faith.
-Their approach combines scholarship, eloquence and pastoral commitment, while their convents and study centers serve as bases for training new members and spreading the ideals of the Order of Preachers across Europe and beyond.
+Their approach combines scholarship, eloquence and pastoral commitment, while their convents and study centres serve as bases for training new members and spreading the ideals of the Order of Preachers throughout Europe and beyond.

-The legacy of Saint Dominic de Guzmán, although he left this world in 1221, remains alive through the Dominican Order, an institution that continues to shine in the Catholic Church and within academia.
-Recognition of his influence and holiness culminated with his canonization by Pope Gregory IX in 1234.
+The legacy of Saint Dominic de Guzmán, although he left this world in 1221, remains alive through the Dominican Order, an institution that continues to shine in the Catholic Church and within the academic world.
+The recognition of his influence and holiness culminates with his canonization by Pope Gregory IX in 1234.

 Foundation of the Dominican Order

 The Order of Preachers, founded by Saint Dominic in 1215, became one of the most influential religious orders in the history of the Church.
-The Dominicans continue the mission of preaching, teaching and defending the faith established by their founder.
-Their commitment to gospel truth and their intellectual pursuit continue to inspire generations of worshipers and seekers.
+Dominicans continue the mission of preaching, teaching, and defending the faith established by their founder.
+Their commitment to gospel truth and their intellectual inquiry continue to inspire generations of faithful and seekers.

 Influence in the Catholic Church

-Over the centuries, Dominicans have been involved in many areas of the Catholic Church, playing leading roles in evangelization, teaching, theology and mission.
-Their intellectual contribution is particularly remarkable, with eminent figures such as Thomas Aquinas, Albert the Great and Catherine of Siena, enriching the theological and philosophical thought of the Church.
+Over the centuries, Dominicans have been involved in many areas of the Catholic Church, playing a leading role in evangelization, teaching, theology and mission.
+Their intellectual contribution is particularly notable, with prominent figures such as Thomas Aquinas, Albertus Magnus and Catherine of Siena enriching the theological and philosophical thought of the Church.

-The Dominicans also founded numerous educational and university institutions, thus contributing to the development of higher education in the Western world.
-Their commitment to theological and philosophical study enlightens minds and shapes intellects in universities and research centers around the world.
+Dominicans also founded many educational and academic institutions, contributing to the development of higher education in the Western world.
+Their commitment to theological and philosophical study enlightened minds and shaped intellects in universities and research centers around the world.

 Canonization and Recognition of Holiness